obss/trapper/README.md

 **For Training & Evaluation**: DataProcessor, DataAdapter, TokenizerFactory.

-**For Inference**: In addition to the ones listed above, you may need to implement a `transformers.Pipeline` or directly use form the transformers library if they already implemented one that matches your need.
+**For Inference**: In addition to the ones listed above, you may need to implement a `transformers.Pipeline` or directly use one from the transformers library if they already implemented one that matches your need.

 **Typically Extended Classes**